 But perhaps the most attractive thing about the MC1275 is the 18 cleaning attachments that it comes with.
 The most prominent attachments, in no particular order, are the jet nozzle, the floor mop attachment, and the scrub.

-We are extremely fond of the floor mop attachment since it basically eliminates the need to use harmful chemicals to keep tiles and floorboards spotless.
+We are fond of the floor mop attachment since it eliminates the need to use harmful chemicals to keep tiles and floorboards spotless.
 The brush is an excellent tool for spot-cleaning grout, ovens, faucets, and other small objects and surfaces.
 There’s also a built-in storage compartment where all the tools remain safe and sound when not in use.

 However, it’s worth mentioning that these cleaning tools aren’t exactly durable.
 They’ll last for several months with careful use, but over time, the brush’s bristles will fall off, and the mop pad will need to be replaced frequently.